-Advantages of ADRs
+Advantages and Disadvantages of ADRs

 - Same broker: You don't need a foreign brokerage account or a new broker; you can use the same broker that you normally deal with.

-- Dollar-based pricing: Prices for ADRs are quoted in U.S. dollars, and dividends are paid in dollars.
+- Dollar-based pricing: Prices for ADRs are quoted in U.S. dollars.
+And dividends are paid in dollars.

 - Limited selection: Not all foreign companies are available as ADRs.
-For example, Japan's Toyota Motor has an ADR, but Germany's BMW does not.

 - Liquidity: Plenty of companies have ADR programs available, but some may be very thinly traded.

 - Exchange rate risk: While ADRs are priced in dollars, for sake of convenience, your investment is still exposed to fluctuations in the value of foreign currencies.